otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 ### Task 6: Class Diagrams

-Create a class diagram for **two** of the classes (or class groups) you built this week.
+Create a class diagram for **two** of the classes (or class groups) you built this module.
 Export or screenshot them and include them in your repository.

 ---